OmniBallot Online and LiveBallot

 The voter will not have a chance to review this ballot before it is tabulated.
 After printing their summary ballot, the voter next selects CONTINUE to download their return packet, which, depending on the jurisdiction, may include instructions for returning a voted ballot and the voter oath, which must be signed or marked by the voter and signed by a witness.
 The return package downloads to the voter’s computer with a file name that is a string of letters and numbers.
 After downloading their return package, the voter selects END SESSION, which clears the voter’s ballot selections and prevents the voter from returning to view their ballot online.
 The voter is offered the option to scan their ballot so the ballot selections can be read back to the voter.

 In jurisdictions that allow electronic return of voted ballots (internet voting), the voter is prompted to electronically sign their ballot after approving their selections on the review screen.
 The voter can use the trackpad on their computer or the screen on their tablet or mobile phone to sign, or can make their signature by typing it their name.
+However, voters utilizing screen readers must turn off their screen readers to sign their name, before turning it back on to submit their ballot.
 The voter next selects CONTINUE.
 On the Electronic Return screen, the voter next selects VIEW PACKAGE to review their information and electronic signature, which will be matched against the voter’s signature on file with their jurisdiction’s election authority.
 The voter next reviews their ballot, which is a server-created PDF that looks like a traditional ballot, with all candidates listed — not just a summary ballot of the voter’s choices.

 The voter next selects CLOSE PREVIEW, returns to the Electronic Return screen, and selects SUBMIT.
 The final screen tells the voter that their ballot and ballot return materials have been submitted but to allow up to three business days for their ballot to be processed.